martinvuyk/forge-tools/README.md

 ```
 The semi-compiled package will be under `./build/forge_tools.mojopkg`
 ## How to run tests
-test an entire directory or subdirectory or specific file
+Test an entire directory or subdirectory or specific file
 ```bash
 source ./scripts/test.sh test/
 ```
 ## How to run benchmarks
-test an entire directory or subdirectory or specific file (sequentially)
+Run an entire directory or subdirectory or specific file (sequentially)
 ```bash
 source ./scripts/benchmark.sh benchmarks/
 ```